NAD777/leetforces/README.md

 University Spring 2023 semester.

-**_Disclaimer:_** The codetest_bot team strongly recommends the developer not to use the project as a part of any high-risc project as it might contain some vulnerabilities that we (the codetest_bot) did not encounter during the development phase.
+**_Disclaimer:_** The codetest_bot team strongly recommends the developer not to use the project as a part of any high-risc project as it might contain some vulnerabilities that we (the codetest_bot team) did not encounter during the development phase.

 The project is an attempt to implement user submission testing system (e.g. CodeForces, CodinGame, etc.), but as